 After applying a numbing gel and local anesthetic, your dentist may use some material to make the whole procedure more effective.
 Once your mouth is numb, the dentist will remove a decayed part of your tooth.
 Thus, to ensure proper bonding the tooth surface is covered with a special bonding solution.
 Then, your dentist will choose the right shade of white filling that best matches your own teeth.

-Step 3.
 White Filling Placement

 The white filling is placed into the cavity and then molded to fit properly.
 A curing light is used to harden the filling.
-Finally, the filling is trimmed and polished to make it look as a natural part of your tooth.
+Finally, the filling is trimmed and polished to make it look like a natural part of your tooth.

 The main difference between direct and indirect fillings is based on when the curing light is used during the procedure.
 Thus, direct white fillings are hardened with the curing lamp right after the filling material is placed into the tooth cavity.
 Direct fillings are more frequent to use in case of disguising gaps and tooth-reshaping.
 With indirect fillings, a filling material is first cured with the light in the dental laboratory and then placed in the mouth.
-The indirect method is better when it comes to large tooth cavities, inlays and onlays.
+The indirect method is better when it comes to large tooth cavities, inlays, and onlays.

 White filling placement is associated with the following side effects: